geoHeil/awesome-tools/technical-documentation.md

 ### DSL

-- https://rhai.rs/ (but more generic scriptiong)
+- https://rhai.rs/ (but more generic scripting)